Marking Affordable Courses at KU

 - homework systems, etc.

-Other supplies are not considered course materials for the purpose of course marking, such as:
+Other technology and supplies are not considered course materials for the purpose of course marking, such as:

 - lab safety gear

 - required software

 In other words, a course that requires a clicker or lab safety gear can still be marked as an affordable course if it utilizes otherwise free or low cost material.

 Recommended materials are not addressed by this project.